Daniel Leo (footballer)

-Daniel Cosimo Osvaldo Leo (born 19 September 2001) is a Swiss professional footballer who plays as a right-back for Italian club Crotone.
+Daniel Cosimo Osvaldo Leo (born 19 September 2001) is a Swiss professional footballer who plays as a right-back for club Pontedera on loan from Crotone.

 Early life

 Born in Lugano, Switzerland, Leo is of Italian descent.
 He studied at SCC Bellinzona.

 Club career

 Youth career

 Leo began his youth career as a right-winger for Savosa-Massagno in 2010, before moving to Lugano in 2011.
 He then joined Team Ticino – a club affiliated with Lugano – in 2014, where he was moved to right-back.

 On 10 July 2019, Leo returned to Lugano, playing a friendly game against Inter Milan four days later; he assisted Lugano's sole goal in a 2–1 defeat.
 On 11 August 2019, he moved to Juventus.

 Juventus U23

 Leo made his Serie C debut for Juventus U23 – the reserve team of Juventus – on 28 October 2020, in a 2–1 away defeat to Como.

 Loan to Foggia

 On 12 August 2022, Leo was sent on a one-year loan to Foggia.